-Door Material, Metal or Wood?
+What is the Best Garage Door Material, Metal or Wood?

 Each material has its pros and its cons.
 Metal doors are typically cheaper, lighter weight and require very little maintenance, but can lack design quality.
 Wooden doors are popular for their natural design and quality, but are usually more expensive than metal and require some seasonal upkeep.
 Overall Wooden doors are preferred by architects and home designers, but many aluminum and steel doors have similar quality levels.

 Do I Need to Insulate my Garage?